Processing tiers explained

-Choose between Basic, Plus, and Advanced modes depending on your document complexity and accuracy needs.
+Choose between the Standard and Pro processing tiers depending on your document complexity and accuracy needs.

 | Aspect | Details |